opendcs/opendcs.github.io/source/development.rst

  while certainly annoying for the requestor thereof, shall not prevent a release.

 NOTE: The OpenDCS team will not promise a feature by a version number.
 The OpenDCS team will not stress themselves out to fufill someone elses promise thereof.
+However, we will always work to help make the software better.